 2 Access to Keck and/or Subaru Time (up to 1 page)

-Please include a description of team access to non-NASA Keck or Subaru time and how this time is being used (or not) for the proposed project.
+Please include a description of team access to non-NASA Keck or Subaru time and how that time is being used (or not) for the proposed project.
 If the team has access, you must include a justification of why NASA Keck time is needed above and beyond the accessible non-NASA time available through the other partners, specifically the University of California, Caltech, Yale, Keck Observatory, Swinburne, and the University of Hawaii.
 Please see the Call for Proposals for a full description.

 Failure to account for your appropriate level of access to non-NASA Keck time both on the submission page and in the text of this document, will cause the proposal to be rejected as a non-compliant submission.